Piyxon/docs/content/codespaces/prebuilding-your-codespaces/testing-dev-container-changes.md

 ---
-title: Testing dev container configuration changes on a prebuild-enabled branch
+title: Piyxon earning app
-shortTitle: Test dev container changes
+shortTitle: Piyxon
 allowTitleToDifferFromFilename: true
 intro: When you change the dev container configuration for a branch that's enabled for prebuilds you should test your changes in a codespace.
 versions: